eva-library/agent-template/README.md

 > Copyright ©
 2021, All rights reserved.
-eva by everis product and its components are the property of everis. eva by everis is a software registered by everis
+eva by everis product and its components are the property of everis. eva by everis is a software registered by NTT DATA